Do you notice something odd about how your dog sounds?

 Reason 3: Collar

 The airway can be harmed if the collar is too tight.
 Consider a hand wrapping around the neck.
-Since it constricts the larynx, a firm grasp makes it difficult to inhale.
-If it becomes much tighter, it can entirely obstruct the flow of air.
+Since it constricts the larynx, a firm grasp makes it challenging to inhale.
+If it becomes much faster, it can obstruct the flow of air.

-It can completely impede the airflow when it becomes considerably tighter.
-If the airway becomes too tight it might also result in your dog getting hiccups.
+It can ultimately impede the airflow when it becomes considerably tighter.
+If the airway becomes too close, your dog might get hiccups.

 This can develop if your dog pulls on its leash.
 You go for a stroll with your canine.
-Then they end up seeing another dog and yanks on the tether.
+Then they end up seeing another dog and yanks on the rope.

 It does this in an attempt to reach the other dog.
 You yank them back but then discover they’re imitating pig noises.
 This was due to the collar impeding ventilation.